Sultan Salahuddin Abdul Aziz Shah Building

 Sultan Salahuddin Abdul Aziz Building is Selangor's state secretariat building.
 It is located at Bukit SUK, Section 5, Shah Alam, Selangor, Malaysia.
 It was constructed between 1982 and 1984.
 The building was officially opened on 2 February 1985 by Almarhum Sultan Salahuddin Abdul Aziz Shah of Selangor.
-It houses the machineries of the state government, including Menteri Besar's office, State Assembly Hall and Silver Jubilee Hall.
+It houses the machineries of the state government, including offices of the Menteri Besar and Speaker of the State Legislative Assembly as well as the State Assembly Hall and Silver Jubilee Hall.

 Architecture

-The building is constructed with elements of traditional Bugis design.
-It shapes like a cargo ship, which signifies the progress of Selangor to a developed state.
+The building was constructed in the Brutalist style which was formerly popular in the 1980s.
+The Selangor State Secretariat, together with the nearby Selangor State Development Corporation (PKNS) Complex and the Malaysian Houses of Parliament, are a few notable examples of Brutalist architecture in Malaysia.